 Developed by the Campaign for Real Ale (CAMRA), the Great British Beer Festival showcases more than 900 real ales and craft beers from around the world, of which more than half come from British brewers.
 Having operated for more than 40 years, the festival is run by hundreds of volunteers and also serves an array of ciders, fine wines, perries and gin from more than 30 bars.
 Tutored tasting sessions reveal more about the brews on offer, with each brewery also competing for the prestigious title of 2020 Champion Beer of Britain.

 When?
-Dates TBC
+Dates to be confirmed

 Indy Man Beer Con